Connect to Work – East Sussex

 How will it be managed and delivered?

-East Sussex County Council’s Employability and Skills team is the Accountable Body for Connect to Work, which means that we will be given a contract to coordinate Connect to Work across East Sussex.
+East Sussex County Council’s Employability and Skills team is the Accountable Body for Connect to Work, which means that we have been given a contract to coordinate Connect to Work across East Sussex.

 We intend to deliver this programme in partnership with a network of high-quality providers, able to meet set targets for supporting economically inactive adults in East Sussex into work.